The General Data Protection Regulation provides the right for individuals to be informed about the way we use their personal data.

 Depending on your circumstances we may wish to share your data with specific partner organisations in order that you can receive the most appropriate form of help to address your problem.

-We will always ask for your consent before doing so, and will have a data sharing agreement in place with any such partners where this is legally necessary.
+We will always ask for your permission before doing so, and will have a data sharing agreement in place with any such partners where this is legally necessary.

-We may also share your details with the national Citizens Advice charity for the purpose of our research and campaigning policy but, again, will always ask for your specific consent before doing so.
+We may also share your details with the national Citizens Advice charity for the purpose of our research and campaigning policy but, again, will always ask for your permission before doing so.

 If you have any questions about how your information is collected or used, you can contact our office during our opening hours.